-In this gay travel guide to Lebanon, we give you the full lowdown of gay Lebanon, the gay scene, some inspiration for things to do and safety tips.
+In this gay travel guide to Lebanon, we give you the full lowdown of gay Lebanon, the gay scene, inspiration for things to do, and safety tips.

 In some ways, it sure is!
 By Middle Eastern Arab standards, Lebanon is often regarded as a very liberal and progressive place.
 There's even a vibrant gay scene in Beirut.
 We certainly rate Lebanon as one of the most gay friendly countries in the Arab world.

 The Middle East is one part of the world where being openly gay can get you into a great deal of trouble (Israel, a gay paradise, being the sole exception).
 For example, in say, Saudi Arabia, Egypt, or Iran it's a straight-up capital punishment.
 In places like Lebanon, Dubai, or Abu Dhabi, being gay is very much an arrestable offense that can get you a prison sentence, a fine, and deportation.

 The purpose of this article is to describe our experience of traveling in Lebanon as a gay couple, present a balanced perspective and give advice for LGBTQ travelers who want to explore it.
 It is a stunning country, one that you won't regret visiting…but this is still very much an Arab country where being gay is against the law.
 You will need to go back into the closet, avoid all PDAs, set all your social media to private, and never post anything gay-related online before or during your trip.

 In this article, we also give you the full lowdown of gay Lebanon, the gay scene, some inspiration for things to do, and most importantly, LGBTQ practical safety tips.

 Gay dating apps such as Grindr are blocked on mobile networks in Lebanon.
 Before heading off, make sure you get a VPN that will not only secure your internet connection wherever you are but also keep your online activities private and allow you to use gay dating apps anonymously.